fingerpuk/fingerpuk.github.io/_posts/2015-11-17-you-are-not-a-moth.markdown

 I feel it is time to discuss something that’s been on my mind for a while.
 I’m uncomfortable with your addiction to the lightbulb.

 I don’t think it’s doing you any good.
 In fact I think it’s going to kill you.
-I think your going to keep bouncing into it, looking for inspiration or an answer, until that important moth wing dust burns away and you fall to the floor like an old and dead Pigeon.
+I think your going to keep bouncing into it, looking for inspiration or an answer, until that important moth dust burns away and you fall to the floor like an old and dead Pigeon.

 You don’t need it.

 It’s never going to give you the answers.
 It’s just a light.
 And when it burns out it’ll be replaced by an identical one, maybe one with diodes instead of a filament, but it’s still just a bulb.

 We’ve been here before.
-Last time it was that disco ball hanging  in that discarded van that all the other Moths were glued to.
+Last time it was that disco ball hanging in that discarded van that all the other moths were glued to.
 You bounced your head into that for weeks believing it would turn you into a butterfly.
 All you got was a broken antennae.

 And then there was that gas boiler pilot light.
 You were convinced flames were back in vogue.
 “It’s retro chic” you said.
 How long did that last?